bishmaybarik/Migrant_Loans/README.md

-# Migration of People and their Loan Behaviour across Indian States
+# Migration of People and Their Loan Behavior Across Indian States

-## Introduction
+This repository contains code and graphical representations that explore the migration of citizens across Indian states and its impact on loan-taking behavior.
+Specifically, this analysis investigates the reliance on **formal** and **informal loan structures** among migrants.

-This repository consists of codes and graphical representations of migration of citizens across states, and how has their movement affected the loan taking behaviour across states.
-When I say the loan taking behaviour, I mean their dependence on Formal and Informal Loan structures.
+## Repository Structure

-To begin with, here is the repository structure, and the graphical results which you can find across states.
+Below is the structure of the repository, highlighting the datasets, scripts, and visualizations included:

 ```
 Migrant_Loans/